Application Operations¶

 app.is_permission_granted(PERMISSION_READ_PHONE_STATE)

-This interface clears the application's cache data, typically without affecting the app.
+This API clears the app’s cache data, usually without adverse effects.

 app.clear_cache()

-This interface clears the application's data.
-Please note that this operation will wipe all app data, and information such as accounts will be lost.
+This API clears the app’s data.
+Note that this will erase all app data, causing account information etc. to be lost.

 app.reset()

-You can query the startup Activity (entry Activity) of the application through this interface.
+You can query the launch Activity (entry Activity) of the app with this API.

 app.query_launch_activity()